 I know fitting these Tillet seats was going to be a pain; they were so tricky to fit in my Sigma 150, and yet I still ordered them knowing what they are going to put me through.
 I don’t want this blog to be a build diary, so I have listed all the failed attempts and the reasons at the end of this post.

-Seat runners Bend the latch arm as needed or the runner won’t release
+Bend the latch arm as needed or the runner won’t release

 I started the process by bending the runner release handle down, because I have lowered floors fitted and the hole in the lowered floor strengthening bracket prevents the runner from releasing.
 To test the bend was enough, I fitted the runner to the chassis floor and checked I could release the runner in any position.

-Seat ready for the runners Seat runner spacers Runners fitted – and slid forward ready to install
+Runners fitted – and slid forward ready to install

 The new manual (v1.2 and v2.0) recommended spacers are fitted between the seat and the runners.
 I followed the new manual‘s (v1.2 and v2.0) recommendations, and fitted one thick and one thin spacer to all accept the front right-hand side (or the front bolt of the runner with the release handle), which is fitted with two thick washers.
 This is to tip the seat back and away from the side skin.